 On-Site Teacher Professional Development / In-Service Workshops: CALA offers on-site and customized in-service trainings for teachers throughout the year.
 For complete detail, please see "Teachers" under our Services page.

-CALA is pleased to offer to teachers a well-rounded program for certification in the use of comprehensible input tools to teach world languages.
-This 140-hour certification program features instruction in brain-based teaching and learning and offers participants the opportunity to practice techniques through CALA internships.
+Are you in the field of language education?
+Do you need some teacher professional development ideas?
+CALA can help!
+We are pleased to offer teachers a well-rounded program for certification in the use of comprehensible input tools to teach world languages.
+This 140-hour certification program features instruction in brain-based teaching and learning.
+It also gives participants the opportunity to practice techniques through CALA internships.
 Please follow the link below for complete details.

 - Teacher Certification Program (Full Detail)

 - Classroom Strategies for Engagement and Comprehensible Input (Eric Jensen Publications)

 - Steps for TPR and TPRS Lesson Planning (with Processing Activities): TPR | TPRS

 - TPR Lesson Plan (1 Hour with Assessment): English | Spanish | French

 - TPRS Lesson Plan: English | Spanish | French